cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ### Motivation

 The motivation for this specification is to formalize the semantics for both packet handling and channel creation and registration in the IBC version 2 protocol.
 These are fundamental components for enabling reliable, secure, and verifiable communication between independent blockchains.
-The document focuses on the mechanisms to establish the root of trust for starting the communication between two distinct chains, routing, verification, and application-level delivery guarantees required by the IBC protocol.

 This specification focuses on defining the mechanisms for creating channels, securely registering them between chains, and ensuring that packets sent across these channels are processed consistently and verifiably.
 By utilizing on-chain light clients for state verification, it enables chains to exchange data without requiring synchronous communication, ensuring that all packets are delivered exactly once, even in the presence of network delays or reordering.